Does the Outcome of the Presidential Election Impact My Investments? Ep #251

 In this episode of Best in Wealth, I cover how the stock market performed during each presidency for the last 100 years.
 Learn why it matters by listening! #Investing #FinancialPlanning #WealthManagement Click To Tweet

-What should you do if your preferred President isn’t elected?
+What should you do if your preferred President is not elected?

-While you may be tempted to drop out of the market, that’s never the answer.
+While you may be tempted to drop out of the market, that is never the answer.
 15 out of the 17 Presidents had positive returns in the stock market.
-That means that 88% of the time, we’ve seen positive returns in the stock market.
+That means that 88% of the time, we have seen positive returns in the stock market.
 We only saw negative returns during the Great Depression and under Bush during the Dot-com bubble and Great Recession.

 If you invested $1 in 1926, that $1 would be worth well over $10,000 right now.
-If you only invested that money when your preferred President was in office, you’d only have half that amount.
-You’d miss out on so many returns.
+If you only invested that money when your preferred President was in office, you would only have half that amount.
+You would miss out on so many returns.

-Remember, we’re investing in companies—not Presidents.
+Remember, we are investing in companies—not Presidents.
 The S&P 500 averages over 10% returns every year.
-There’s no data we can come up with that would tell us to get out of the market depending on who is elected.
+There is no data we can come up with that would tell us to get out of the market depending on who is elected.
 Who is elected never matters for your investments.

 What should you do if your preferred President isn’t elected?
 I give you my two cents in episode 251 of Best in Wealth! #Investing #FinancialPlanning #WealthManagement Click To Tweet